Proudly Roasted in the 2 Mile High City,

 This coffee has strong allusions to spice and florals from the ground coffee to the cup.
 The dry fragrance has a honeyed sweetness, molasses-ginger coffee, with soft floral hints of rose water.
 Adding hot water brings up a smell of floral apple and pear, along with a deep sweetness of caramel sauce.
 It’s a sweet, complex, and nuanced smelling cup.
 The taste is elegant, balanced and clean.
 It has a very nice base sweetness to it, with a clarity of taste of simple syrup.
 The cup finishes with flavors of floral jasmine, white honey, peach, and herbal tea notes.

-Sweet, Fruity, Chocolate Finish
+Sweet, Caramel, Chocolate

 Costa Rica Familia Bonilla - La Loma